wp-plugins/youtube-channel/readme.txt

 So, we display thumbnails for 7 random videos from default (global) playlist, and distribute small thumbnails to 3 columns on wide screens, 2 columns under 768px and single thumbnail per row under 480px.

 == Changelog ==
+= 3.0.5 (2015-05-11) =
+* Change: Update plugin features
+* Improved: Retrieve only fields which will be used for output w/o unused items to reduce
+* Improved: More micro optimizations

 = 3.0.4 (2015-05-11) =
 * Add: Tip what to do if error ocurred with YouTube Data API Key printed inside YTC ERROR comment